 Creating a budget

 With an accountant keeping immaculate records of your earnings and spending habits, you already hold an essential asset in your hands.
-By understanding how money moves through your business model, you can then identify the strengths and weaknesses of that model and, more importantly, make improvements to your business strategies.
+By understanding how money moves through your business model, you can then identify the strengths and weaknesses of that model and, more importantly, make improvements to your business strategies to avoid bankruptcy.

 Creating a budget for your business will prove to be instrumental in managing your finances.
 It’s important to note that every single incoming or outgoing transaction plays a role in this process, and using a paystub generator can help keep things organized by integrating organizational tools into the payroll process.
 Once you’ve identified where you’re overspending or underperforming, then you can tackle each of those problems on their own turf.